 Individual Units Set Aside Each Day for Fast-Acting Purchasers

 In addition to the thousands already intended for those countries mentioned above, it’s possible for people from anywhere in the world to order a Pundi X cryptocurrency POS device — at least if they don’t delay.

-Every day, there are 500 units set aside for individuals.
+Every day, there are 30 units set aside for individuals a total of 500 units reserved for individual orders.
 The company has also set a limit of one Pundi X per e-mail address or mailing address.

 For people who don’t live in Indonesia and aren’t familiar with its time zone, the company features a handy countdown clock on its purchase page indicating when the next batch of individual units is available to attempt to buy.